Female medical professional talks to patient on exam table.

 • Recognize the prevalence and patterns of diseases within different populations to better assess and manage health conditions.

-The course work will focus on the assessment, diagnosis, management, and treatment of adults and older adults who are experiencing common acute or episodic health problems.
+The course work for this certificate focuses on the assessment, diagnosis, management, and treatment of adults and older adults who are experiencing common acute or episodic health problems.

 Required Courses (20 credits)